meltingmedia/MODX-RTE/README.md

 Just create a setting with key `{$namespace}.{$original_rte_setting_key}` to override `original_rte_setting_key` value.
 If `{$namespace}.{$original_rte_setting_key}` setting is not found, it will fall back to the `original_rte_setting_key` value.

-ie. TinyMCE `tiny.css_selectors` setting could be overridden by creating a `some-namespace.css_selectors`
+ie. TinyMCE `tiny.css_selectors` setting could be overridden by creating a `some-namespace.tiny.css_selectors`